fsherratt/upgraded-parakeet/docs/rabbit_mq.md

 ```

 ### Tutoirals and improvements
-[Rabbit MQ tutorial on Routing|https://www.rabbitmq.com/tutorials/tutorial-four-python.html]
+[Rabbit MQ tutorial on Routing,https://www.rabbitmq.com/tutorials/tutorial-four-python.html]
-As an improvement, it might be worth converting them to topics as shown [here|https://www.rabbitmq.com/tutorials/tutorial-five-python.html], however this is currently assumed to be good enough.
+As an improvement, it might be worth converting them to topics as shown [here,https://www.rabbitmq.com/tutorials/tutorial-five-python.html], however direct routing via routing key is currently assumed to be good enough.